The-Balance-FFXIV/glam/exampleSite/content/jobs/healers/scholar/_index.md

     identifier: scholar
     name: Scholar
     parent: healers
-seo-description: The landing page for Scholars
+description: The landing page for scholars, where all the cool kids hang out
 tags:
   - FFXIV
 ---